-Current Meds: The DH Analyzer evaluates the data provided (current meds) as stated above, to generate quality ratings, dimensions of document completeness, syntax and consistency, to improve the quality of data in the VA EHR and resulting CCD as well as in the external health care organizations EHR and CCD.
+Unique Identifiers (Account #) This is included in the CCD, but it is not used by DQT.
+Plan of Care The Health Data Quality Tool evaluates the data provided (Plans of Care) as stated above, to generate quality ratings, dimensions of document completeness, syntax and consistency, to improve the quality of data in the VA EHR and resulting CCD as well as in the external health care organizations EHR and CCD.